Customer Loyalty & Rewards

 New call-to-action

 Implementing a loyalty programme is not so cut and dry.
-It takes careful consideration of a number of things to make them successful.
+It takes careful consideration of a number of things.
 First we must understand:

-• The type of customer loyalty programme, what it does and how it could benefit your business
+• What each type of customer loyalty programme does and how that benefits your business

-• If it works in your sector, industry or niche
+• How well it works in your sector, industry or niche

 • Whether it aligns with your goals

-• If it only resonates with certain demographics
+• Which demographics it resonates with the most

 1) Always On Loyalty Programmes (Instant Reward Programmes)

-61% of customers agree that surprise rewards and offers increase their engagement.
+61% of customers agree that surprises increase engagement.

 Does it work well in your industry?

-Always On programmes work well in most industries due to their flexibility.
-Brands operating on a membership or subscription model in particular benefit greatly with Always On programmes.
-However, if you're just starting out nurturing customer loyalty, an Always On programme is the best place to start.
+Because of their flexibility, Always On programmes work well in most industries.
+Regarding business models, brands operating on a membership or subscription model also benefit greatly.
+And for those brands just starting to nurture customer loyalty, Always On is the best programme to start with.

 Does it align with your goals?

-An Always On programme might be your perfect fit if you're looking for an economic option for building long lasting loyalty.
-It's a great starting point for building out rewards for customers.
-Over time you can adjust your loyalty building strategies from the solid foundation an Always On loyalty programme provides.
+An Always On programme might be the perfect fit for a small business with budget constraints.
+Over time you can develop your loyalty building strategies from the solid foundation an Always On loyalty programme provides.

 • Are you looking for a scalable solution that rewards growing audiences without incurring extra spend for you?

-• Do you want to delight customers and keep then constantly engaged with your brand, even outside of the sales cycle?
+• Do you want to delight customers and keep them constantly engaged with your brand, even outside the sales cycle, increase retention?

-• Is your priority to retain, engage or convert more customers with up-sells and cross-sells?
+• Is your priority to retain, engage or convert more customers with up-sells and cross-sells to increase revenue and lifetime value?

 Is demographics a factor?